Feb. 4, 2026 | 8 a.m. to 12:15 p.m.

 Confirmed panelists include:

-• Michael Lee, US Rx Care
+• Michael Lee, Pharm.
+D, Clinical Account Executive, US-Rx Care

 Denise Giambalvo will wrap up the events with a look toward how WHA’s membership can build on what was shared to drive transparency and accountability in pharmacy benefits.